If you spend a lot of time online then the chances are that you’ve interacted with a website supported by Apache Web Server.

-No time to read the whole post?
-Here is our summary list of the 6 best Apache Web Server monitoring tools:
+Here is our list of the best Apache Web Server monitoring tools:

-- SolarWinds Apache Monitor with Server & Application Monitor (FREE TRIAL) Comprehensive server and application monitoring tool that can monitor key Apache performance metrics with a dedicated module.
+- SolarWinds Apache Monitor with Server & Application Monitor EDITOR’S CHOICE Comprehensive server and application monitoring tool that can monitor key Apache performance metrics with a dedicated module.
+Download the 30-day free trial.

 - Paessler PRTG Network Monitor (FREE TRIAL) Autodetects your network structure on install and has over a dozen server monitoring modules for Apache.